 |I.D. #||C1210||Duration||3 Days|

 This course has been approved by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR) for 20 Continuing Education Units (CEUs).
-Upon completion of this seminar, accredited reconstructionists should contact ACTAR, 800-809-3818, to request CEUs.
-As an ACTAR approved course, the fee for CEUs is reduced to $5.00.
+Upon completion of this seminar, accredited reconstructionists should mail a copy of their course certificate and the $5 student CEU fee to ACTAR, PO Box 1493, North Platte, NE 69103.

 By attending this seminar, you will be able to:

 |Who Should Attend|

 This course is a must for anyone involved in the investigation and analysis of passenger car and light truck crashes who needs to understand the types of event data that are available, the limitations of that data, and how to apply it to a collision reconstruction and reconcile it with data from other sources.
 In addition, this course can be valuable to insurance adjusters and claims managers, and attorneys handling automotive collisions.
 Engineers designing EDR┐s to meet part 563 regulations may also benefit from understanding how the data they store will be used.
 New analysts requiring training, as well as experienced analysts who require information on changing technology and federal regulations will find this course relevant and timely.